barronbytes/Learning-to-Code/data-structures-and-algorithms/data-structures.md

 * Complex implementation due to balancing rules and rotations
 * Extra memory for storing node color and sometimes parent pointers

+## 6. HashMaps

+A HashMap is an **associative array** data structure that stores key-value pairs and enables fast average-case lookups by using a hash function and collision resolution.
+Think of it like a library catalog where the key is the book’s title used to find the exact shelf (the index), and the value is the book itself located there.

+**Average O(1)** operations for insertions, deletions, and search:

+* `data` (array of buckets storing key-value pairs or None)
+* `size` (current capacity of the array)
+* `filled_count` (number of occupied buckets)
+* `hash function` (maps keys to indices)
+* `collision resolution` (commonly **linear probing** or chaining)
+- `load factor` (ratio of filled buckets to size to decide resizing)

+### Use Cases

+* Implementing dictionaries or associative arrays in programming languages
+* Caching systems where fast key-value lookup is critical
+* Databases and indexing structures where quick retrieval matters

+### Drawbacks

+* Performance degrades with poor hash functions or high load factors (> 0.70)
+* Resizing can be costly in terms of time and memory
+* Keys must be hashable and ideally evenly distributed for best performance